 It is important to ensure that the child clients with special needs are having those needs met especially if the child is detained.
 The child's attorney should be familiar with these other services and how to assure their availability for the child.
-See generally Thomas A. Jacobs, Children and the Law: Rights & Obligations (West 2009) (three-volume binder); Donald T. Kramer, Legal Rights of Children 2d (rev. ed., West 2005).
+See generally THOMAS A. JACOBS, CHILDREN & THE LAW: RIGHTS & OBLIGATIONS (West Pub.
+Co.
+1995); DONALD T. KRAMER, LEGAL RIGHTS OF CHILDREN (Thomson West 2d ed.
+2005).